Skip to Main Content

 For that reason, many consumers apply for an American Express Membership Rewards card with no annual fee before closing a premium card like the Amex Platinum Card or Amex Gold Card.
 For example, if you open a no-annual-fee card like the Blue Business Plus Credit Card or Blue Cash Everyday® Card from American Express first, then you can maintain your points balance after closing your other credit card account.

-A final note: Make sure you do not forfeit your American Express Membership Rewards points before you get a chance to use them.
-According to recent valuations from Bankrate, each point you earn within this program is worth approximately 2.0 cents when redeemed for transfer partner travel, so these points are considerably more valuable than many other rewards currencies you can earn with a credit card.
+Another way to make sure you’re not in a position to forfeit your American Express Membership Rewards points is to use them often.
+According to recent valuations from Bankrate, each point you earn within this program is worth approximately 2.0 cents when redeemed for transfer partner travel, so these points can be considerably more valuable than some rewards currencies you can earn with other travel credit cards.

 The bottom line